 Ezekiel “Zeke” Williams was a trapper, trader, and frontiersman in the American West.

-Ezekiel was born in Kentucky in about 1775 where he went to school.
+Ezekiel was born in Kentucky in about 1775, where he went to school.
 More familiarly called Zeke, he grew up to marry and fathered a son.
-By 1807, he was in St. Louis, Missouri and worked his way up the Missouri River trapping along the way.
-He joined Manuel Lisa and helped to construct Fort Raymond at the confluence of the Big Horn and Yellowstone Rivers.
-Zeke returned to St. Louis with Manuel Lisa in 1808 and the following year, accompanied the St. Louis based Missouri Fur Company back up the river, working out of Fort Mandan in present-day North Dakota.
+By 1807, he was in St. Louis, Missouri, and worked his way up the Missouri River, trapping along the way.
+He joined Manuel Lisa and helped construct Fort Raymond at the Big Horn and Yellowstone Rivers confluence.
+Zeke returned to St. Louis with Manuel Lisa in 1808 and, the following year, accompanied St. Louis-based Missouri Fur Company back up the river, working out of Fort Mandan in present-day North Dakota.